Wandering Around Berlin, Germany: Things to Do & Travel Guide

 There are also places such as the Bradenburg Gate and the Victory Column that many people stop by to see and take a picture of.
 The gate used to be a city entrance even though it’s more known as a symbol of the city (it’s also in the middle of the city now, not at the perimeter).
 Even though it’s a little tourist-y, I enjoyed the area between the Gate and the German History Museum.
 It felt most historical.
 There is also of course the East Side Gallery but to be quite honest, it wasn’t as extensive as I’d expected.

 Another historic area I enjoyed was Bebelplatz.
 Berlin has historic gems scattered throughout the city but this area has more neoclassical and baroque architecture.
 It’s really quite lovely.

 A lot of German natives kept telling me, Go to KaDeWe!
 I did not as it was out of the way and it’s a shopping centre.
 However now I’m telling you, locals recommend KaDeWe.

 Berlin is very extensive.
-I spent three days there and saw what I wanted to see, but it was rather rushed.
+I spent three days there and saw most of what I wanted to see, but it was rather rushed.
 There was also stuff I chose not to visit.
-I wrote an extensive list of things to do in Berlin.
-Be sure to read it before visiting!
 I couldn’t have gotten around solely on foot as I like to do; buses were a big help in getting from A to B. Be sure to take that into account as well.